stephcrete/REST-API-Design-Guide-Wiki/REST-Resources-Naming.md

 * `/sendPayment`
 * `/createBill`

-# Snake case
+# Kebab case
-Resource names should be written using snake-case.
+Resource names should be written using kebab-case (separate words by hyphens).
+This is explained here: ]]

 Good example:
 * `/contract-types`